- Download our Moving to Brazil Guide (PDF)

 Finding a job in Brazil

-Expats wanting to live and work in Brazil can use a number of resources in their job search.
-Local publications are good for researching various industries and contain job listings in a range of sectors, though expats may need to enlist the help of someone fluent in Portuguese.
+Expats wanting to live and work in Brazil can use a number of digital resources in their job search.
+Online job platforms such as LinkedIn, Indeed Brazil, and Brazilian sites like Gupy and InfoJobs contain job listings across various sectors, although expats may need to enlist the help of someone fluent in Portuguese.

 Online job postings on social media platforms such as LinkedIn and Indeed are also a good place to look, although expats should be wary of possible scammers.